romdalf/AaaS/README.md

 # anything-as-a-Service (AaaS)
-This repository content is used to illustrate the deployment or migration of a stateful/legacy application on Kubernetes (k8s) with persistent storage using [StorageOS](https://storageos.com) as cloud native stroage backend.
+This repository content is used to illustrate the anything-as-a-service with the migration of a stateful/legacy application on Kubernetes (k8s) with persistent storage using [StorageOS](https://storageos.com) as cloud native stroage backend.

-The end goal is to :
+The end goal is to:
 - deploy using cloud native pattern a stateful application composed of:
   - Drupal; a CMS using both local filesystem and a database for data
   - PostgreSQL; a relational database